-A research-driven, digitally-delivered learning tool that teachers can learn, practice, and apply in their classrooms.
+A research-driven, IDA-accredited, digitally-delivered learning tool that teachers can learn, practice, and apply in their classrooms.

 The AIM IGNITE Center accelerates learning by engaging teachers and students in applied research as part of AIM's Haskins Global L2 (Language and Literacy) Innovation Hub partnership.